mclemente/fvtt-ptbr-pf2e-translation/README.md

 ### Installation
 The translation is available in the Add-on Modules list to install with the name Translation: Brazilian Portuguese [Pathfinder 2e].

+Remember to also install the [Babele](https://foundryvtt.com/packages/babele/) module for Compendium pack translation.

 ### Manifest Installation
 In the Add-On Modules option click on Install Module and place the following link in the field Manifest URL